Good-Heart-Technology/CIPP-GDAP-Invite-Generator/README.md

 |----------|-------------|---------|
 | `CIPP_ROLE_TEMPLATE_LOCK` | Locks the app to use only a specific role template.
 When set, users cannot select different templates.
 Leave empty for normal template selection. | `""` (empty) |

-## 🔐 CIPP API Setup

-To use this application, you need to configure API access in your CIPP instance:

-1. **Generate API Key Credentials in CIPP**:
-   - Log into your CIPP instance
-   - Generate an API key credential
-   - Store the credentials in a safe place (you'll need them for configuration)

-2. **Create CIPP Role with Required Permissions**:
-   - Create a new CIPP role with only these permissions:
-     - `CIPP.Core.Read`
-     - `Tenant.Relationship.ReadWrite`

-3. **Assign Role to API Key**:
-   - Assign the newly created role to your API key

-4. **Configure Credentials**:
-   - Input the API credentials into your `wrangler.toml` file
-   - Add the API secret to Cloudflare secrets (as shown in deployment steps above)

-## 🚀 Usage

-1. **Access**: Navigate to your Zero Trust protected URL and authenticate
-2. **Select Template**: Choose from available GDAP role templates (or use locked template if configured)
-3. **Review Roles**: Verify the included roles in the selected template
-4. **Generate Invite**: Click "Generate GDAP Invite" to create the relationship
-5. **Copy URL**: Use the "Copy Invite URL" button to share with your customer

-## 🎨 Customization

-- **Theming**: Modify `THEME_PRIMARY_COLOR` in `wrangler.toml`
-- **Branding**: Update `APP_NAME` and `LOGO_URL` in `wrangler.toml`
-- **Custom Domains**: Configure in the `[[routes]]` section of `wrangler.toml`

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL-3.0 License](LICENSE).

-## 👥 Authors
+## 👥 Authors and Support 💖

-**Good Heart Tech** - *A nonprofit MSP providing free IT services to other nonprofits on a volunteer basis*
+**Good Heart Tech** - *A nonprofit 501(c)(3) MSP providing free IT services to other nonprofits on a volunteer basis*

-Good Heart Tech is a 501(c)(3) nonprofit organization dedicated to empowering other nonprofits through free technology services.
-Our team of volunteer IT professionals provides:

-- **Managed IT Services**: Complete IT infrastructure management
-- **Cloud Migration**: Secure transitions to cloud-based solutions
-- **Cybersecurity**: Protecting nonprofit data and operations
-- **Training & Support**: Empowering nonprofit staff with technology skills
-- **Custom Solutions**: Tailored applications like this GDAP generator

 Learn more about our mission and services at [goodhearttech.org](https://goodhearttech.org)

-## 💖 Support Our Mission

-If this tool has helped your organization, consider supporting Good Heart Tech's mission to provide free IT services to nonprofits worldwide: [https://goodhearttech.org/donate/](https://goodhearttech.org/donate/)
+If this tool has helped your organization, consider supporting Good Heart Tech's mission to help provide free IT services to nonprofits: [https://goodhearttech.org/donate/](https://goodhearttech.org/donate/)

 ## 🔗 Related Projects